pyladies-bratislava/flask-backend/backend/GoogleCalendarAPI_docs.md

 ##### What is API?
 API is an abbreviation for an _Application Programming Interface_ which serves for exchanging data.
-APIs define the format of the data together with the way of reaching them, e.g request types or authentification methods.
+APIs define the format of the data together with the way of reaching them, e.g request types or authentication methods.

 ##### Google APIs
 Google Services offer Google APIs for communication and integration with other services.